What is Social Prescribing?

 Green prescribing (being in natural landscapes) and blue prescribing (being close to water) are areas that our social prescriber can help with.
 This involves encouraging people to get outside and interact with natural landscape promoting health and wellbeing.
 Further information can be found here

-The Social Prescriber for Hanham Health is Liam Dixon.
+The Social Prescribers for Hanham Health are Clive and Jo.

 If you would like to be referred to the Social Prescribing service please just speak with a member of our team.